 The area, which covers 8,292 sq km /3,201 sq mi, is made up of highland plains, savanna woodlands, and forests and is home to the semi-nomadic Maasai tribe.

 Want to get up close and personal with the big five?
-Then check out these affordable African safaris that will enable you to do so without breaking the bank!
+Then be sure to peruse through these affordable African safaris that will enable you to do so without breaking the bank!